 "When sewage works use our method, they are reducing their emissions of nitrogen compounds into nearby water, thus reducing their carbon climate footprint and at a lower cost.
 Through recovering nitrogen, which is a valuable nutrient, they are making a real contribution to the circular economy," says Jan Svärd, CEO of EasyMining.

 Traditional methods of purifying nitrogen usually release the nitrogen back into the air - instead of recycling it.
-Adsorbents which crystallise the nitrogen in EasyMining's process are not released, but are rather reused.
+Precipitant which crystallise the nitrogen in EasyMining's process are not released, but are rather reused.
 The method can be used with all kinds of waste water that contains nitrogen in the form of ammonium.
-Besides purification plants for waste water and leachate from landfill, potential applications are treatment of fertilizer as well as liquids from biogas plants.
+Besides purification plants for waste water and leachate from landfill, potential applications are treatment of fertiliser as well as liquids from biogas plants.

 Removing nitrogen from sewage water